aiidateam/aiida-core/docs/source/topics/workflows/usage.rst

 .. seealso::

-    For further practical examples of creating workflows, see the :ref:`how to run multi-step workflows<how-to:workflows>` and :ref:`how to write error resistant workflows <how-to:restart_workchain>` sections.
+    For further practical examples of creating workflows, see the :ref:`how to write workflows<how-to:write-workflows>` and :ref:`how to write error resistant workflows <how-to:restart-workchain>` sections.

 .. rubric:: Footnotes